andreadelfante/DataFixture-Java/README.md

 3. Call the fixture with `factory`.
 In Kotlin:
     ```kotlin
-    val factory = FixtureFactory() // my FixtureFactory, not the library one
+    val factory = ExampleFixtureFactory() // my FixtureFactory, not the library one

     factory[Todo::class].create()
     factory[Todo::class].create(2)